usnistgov/ndn-dpdk/app/fwdp/README.md

 ## Input Thread (FwInput)

 An FwInput thread runs an **iface.RxLoop** as its main loop ("RX" role), which reads and decodes packets from one or more network interfaces.
-Bursts of received L3 packets are processed by [InputDemux3](../inputdemux), configured to use the [NDT](../../container/ndt) for Interests and the PIT token for Data and Nacks.
+Bursts of received L3 packets are processed by InputDemux, configured to use the [NDT](../../container/ndt) for Interests and the PIT token for Data and Nacks.

 ## Forwarding Thread (FwFwd)